C - The Two-Fold Path of Awakening

 Consciousness flows more freely as we progress along the two-fold path because there are less ego structures to obstruct the flow.
 The major milestones on the path are as follows:

-Self-realisation and enlightenment are described further in Chapters 4 and 7.
+These topics are described further in Chapters 4 and 7.
 For fuller and more technical description of the higher self, enlightenment and beyond please refer to The Science of Spirituality by Lee Bladon.

 Search This Website